IgniteUI/indigo-design-docfx/en/components/column-chart.md

 ## Y-Axis

 The Y-axis of the column chart comprises of a Title, Labels, and the Axis itself.
-The Title and the Labels are configurable and to hide a label simply set its override to ~No Symbol.
-You may hide the axis line by setting its color to `Transparent` and to hide all elements at once, change the Y-axis override to ~No Symbol.
+The Title and the Labels are configurable and to hide a label simply set its override to ~No Symbol in Sketch or delete the layer in Adobe XD.
+You may hide the axis line by setting its color to `Transparent` and to hide all elements at once, change the Y-axis override to ~No Symbol in Sketch or delete the layer in Adobe XD.

 <img class="responsive-img" src="../images/column_chart_yaxis.png" srcset="../images/column_chart_yaxis@2x.png 2x" />